OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/06-BioEra.md

 ## Installation

-Click on the download link for the trial version of BioEra here: (http://www.proatech.com/download.php).
+Click on the download link for the trial version of BioEra here: (http:).
 If you're using a virtual machine, be sure to download and set up BioEra from within the VM environment.

 Click **BioEra Trial 4.027 for Windows - full**, or the equivalent link for the latest version, and follow the prompts to run the program.